davideproment/WCST2019/index.md

 Depending on the numbers of participants, a formal poster session might also take place.

 ## Program
-A preliminary program will be drafted by the end of August 2019.
+A preliminary program will be drafted by mid of September 2019.

 ## Preliminary list of speakers
 - Andrew Baggaley